Frequently asked questions

 Each passenger may bring one carry-on item with a maximum weight of 8 kg and maximum dimensions of 55 x 40 x 23 cm on board.
 This excludes folding garment bags as carry-ons, which may measure up to 57 x 54 x 15 cm.

-Please ensure that medication and valuable items such as laptops, mobile phones, PDAs, documents, ID and jewellery are removed from any bag to be transported in the cargo hold.
+Please note that you must remove any dangerous goods, any medication and all valuables such as laptops, mobile phones, tablets, documents, identification papers and jewellery from your luggage when it is transported in the hold.

 All regulations apply to Eurowings flights with an EW flight number, regardless of the operating airline.
 For our partner airlines' flights, which do not have an EW flight number, the conditions of the specific airline apply and can be viewed on the airlines' own websites.
 These partner airlines currently include Lufthansa, SWISS, Austrian Airlines, Brussels Airlines, Condor, United Airlines, Air Canada and All Nippon Airways.